bertrandmartel/javacard-gradle-plugin/README.md

     * cap [Closure] - construct a CAP file **Required**
       * jckit [String] - path to the JavaCard SDK to be used for this CAP. *Optional if javacard defines one, required otherwise*
       * sources [String] - path to Java source code, to be compiled against the current JavaCard SDK. **Required**
+      * findSources [boolean] - default:true, if true the sources are determined automatically.
+The first existing source dir in source sets is taken
+      * defaultSources [boolean] - default:true, if true the first source dir from the source set is used.
+Otherwise the most recet (last)
       * classes [String] - path to pre-compiled class files to be assembled into a CAP file.
 If both classes and sources are specified, compiled class files will be put to classes folder, which is created if missing
       * packageName [String] - name of the package of the CAP file.
 Optional - set to the parent package of the applet class if left unspecified.
       * version [String] - version of the package.
 Optional - defaults to 0.0 if left unspecified.